Medgend Icon

 • Avoid smoking.
 Smoking increases the risk of developing age-related eye diseases such as macular degeneration and cataracts and can damage the optic nerve.

 • Know your other risk factors.
 As you get older, you are at higher risk of developing age-related eye diseases and conditions.
-It is important to know you risk factors because you may be able to lower your risk by changing some behaviors.
+It is important to know your risk factors because you may be able to lower your risk by changing some behaviors.

-Everyone needs to have their eyesight tested to check for vision and eye problems.
-Children usually have vision screening in school or at their health care provider's office during a checkup.
+Everyone needs their eyesight tested to check for vision and eye problems.
+Children usually have vision screening, also called an eye test, in school or at their provider's office during a checkup.
+This is a brief test that mainly checks how well you can see things up close and far away.
 Adults may also get vision screenings during their checkups.
 But many adults need more than a vision screening.
 They need a comprehensive dilated eye exam.

 Getting comprehensive dilated eye exams is especially important because some eye diseases may not have warning signs.
 The exams are the only way to detect these diseases in their early stages, when they are easier to treat.

-The exam includes several tests:
+The eye exam includes several tests:

 If you have a refractive error and are going to need glasses or contacts, then you will also have a refraction test.
 When you have this test, you look through a device that has lenses of different strengths to help your eye care professional figure out which lenses will give you the clearest vision.

-At what age you should start getting these exams and how often you need them depends on many factors.
-They include your age, race, and overall health.
-For example, if you are African American, you are at higher risk of glaucoma and you need to start getting the exams earlier.
-If you have diabetes, you should get an exam every year.
-Check with your health care provider about if and when you need these exams.
+How often you need eye exams depends on your age, race, risk factors, and overall health.
+For example, Black/African American adults are at higher risk for glaucoma and may need to start exams earlier.
+If you have diabetes, you should have an exam every year.
+Check with your provider about when you need these exams.

 Optic FDA Approved Drugs